Nicole’s story: from undiagnosed pain to endometriosis

 Seeking the right help for endometriosis diagnosis

 I had a bad experience while living in England.
 My ‘about to retire’ male doctor told me it was all psychosomatic and that I had been bringing it upon myself.
-He slammed the door behind him as he left the room, leaving me lying half naked on the examination table.
+He slammed the door as he left the room, leaving me lying half naked on the examination table.
 I had a Bartholin Cyst, diarrhoea and vomiting, had lost 10 kilograms and was extremely dehydrated.
 My anxiety for my health went through the roof after this doctor failed to listen.
 That was the moment I decided to return to Australia.

 Finding a middle ground